Skip to content

 Tip

-Keep Figure 1 at your ready while digging through this page, as it will be referenced throughout!
+Keep Figure 1 at the ready while digging through this page, as it will be referenced throughout!

 1. Boot ROM (immutable in SoC) verifies the first-stage bootloader using SoC fuses / OEM root.

-2. Bootloader verifies vbmeta and the partition chain via AVB. vbmeta contains the public key (or hash thereof) authorizing images and rollback indexes.
+2. Bootloader verifies vbmeta and the partition chain via AVB. vbmeta contains the public key (or hash thereof) authorising images and rollback indexes.

 3. If verification passes and the bootloader is locked, boot proceeds with verifiedBootState = VERIFIED; otherwise SELF_SIGNED, UNVERIFIED, or FAILED states are signaled.